GU Studies

 - SID: 40 inches

-- Patient Position: Supine, rotated into 30–40° RPO
+- Patient position: Supine, rotated 30–40° into RPO.

-- Exposure: Routine urinary contrast technique
+- Exposure: Routine urinary contrast technique.

 Evaluation Criteria

-- Entire urethra demonstrated, bladder neck unobstructed
+- Coverage: Entire urethra demonstrated from bladder neck to external meatus.

-Lateral (Optional, Either Sex)
+Lateral Projection (Either Sex)

 CR Location & Positioning